 Before ISEE Test Prep Begins: Students Start With Motivation—but Also Uncertainty

-Unlike end-of-course standardized tests in public schools like the STAAR exam, which are used only as a metric for districts and schools to gauge student progress and have very little direct bearing on students, the results of the ISEE exam impact students’ lives very clearly and directly.
+Unlike end-of-course standardized tests in public schools like the STAAR exam, which are used only as a metric for districts and schools to gauge student progress and have very little direct bearing on students, the results of the ISEE exam directly impact students’ lives.
 How they score plays a big part of where they go to school for the next three, four, or even seven years.

 Overall, students report struggling with creating clear study plans, understanding the test format, and confidence in their ability to perform well.
 Motivation is great, but without structure and guidance it won’t result in higher scores.